Navigate This Page

 Search The Site

-Researchers should use the "Instructions for confirmed participants" text field to help prepare participants for their upcoming session.
+Researchers should use the “Preparation instructions" text field in the Research Activity section of the project builder to help prepare participants for their upcoming session.
 Provide any details and instructions that will set clear expectations for participating in your study.
 This helps everything go smoothly and efficiently!

 Below is a confirmation email sample that could be used to invite participants to a one-on-one Zoom interview.
 Feel free to borrow this template and customize to meet your needs.